Major in Human Development and Human Services

 - Understand factors that contribute to stability and change across the lifespan.

-- Understand how individuals, families and communities influence one another.
+- Gain insight into how individuals, families and communities influence one another.

-- Learn to be critical consumers of information to guide decisions in your future career.
+- Develop skills to be critical consumers of information to guide decisions in your future career.

 - Learn how to apply this knowledge to improve the lives of individuals, families and communities.